yevdyko/cv/CV.md

 **Full Stack Engineer - Itexus**, Belarus (June 2017 - March 2018)

-Technologies: MySQL, Ruby, Ruby on Rails 4/5, Rails Admin, RSpec, Sidekiq, JavaScript, AngularJS, Heroku.
+Technologies: MySQL, Ruby, Ruby on Rails 4/5, RSpec, Sidekiq, JavaScript, AngularJS, Heroku.

 - Worked on a few mid-term projects for US-based clients who need to bootstrap their businesses.
 - Built a member invitation system based on the MailChimp platform with a custom email template editor.